 Now that we’ve covered the basics, let’s take a look at the various actions that can be performed in workflows.
 The DataEngine offers a wide range of actions, including:

-- Delete Record: Delete records.
+- Modify Record: Modify existing records.
+Documentation

 - Calculated Fields: Calculate field values based on other fields.
+Documentation

 - Trigger Hub Sync: Trigger a Hub synchronization.
+Documentation

 These diverse actions allow you to implement a wide range of automations and integrations into your workflows.